 This undulated bridge has a unique design with wave-like structures that also provide shelters to pedestrians.

-Er… who’s this damsel on the Henderson Waves?
+Who’s this on the Henderson Waves?
 Not leaping this time…

 How to go Henderson Waves?